-A brief outline of the JP is due at 3:00pm nine calendar days after the deadline for announcing your topic and adviser.
-This outline must be signed by your adviser.
-Send an electronic copy to the Undergraduate Administrator with a CC to your adviser, and also to your second reader/co-advisor if your primary advisor's primary appointment is not in the Physics Department.
+A brief outline of the JP is due at 3:00pm October 24, this outline must be signed by your adviser.
+Submit an electronic copy in Canvas.
+Email your adviser, and also to your second reader/co-advisor if your primary advisor's primary appointment is not in the Physics Department.
 Outlines should be prepared in consultation with advisers.
 The outline should make clear the scope of your JP, and it is usually a few sentences of summary plus roughly half a page of outline.

-A draft of the JP is usually due in the tenth week of the term; see the important dates page.
-The draft must be e-mailed to the Undergraduate Administrator with an indication of who your second reader is; even if you have previously identified your second reader/co-advisor, please confirm this choice at the time of turning in your JP draft.
-You should CC your adviser and your second reader/co-advisor so that they too have an electronic copy of your draft.
+A draft of the JP is due 3:00pm November 28; see the important dates page.
+The draft must be submitted electronically in Canvas with an indication of who your second reader is; even if you have previously identified your second reader/co-advisor, please confirm this choice at the time of turning in your JP draft.
+This means even if your adviser does have their primary appointment in the Physics Department, you must submit your choice of second reader.
+You should email your adviser and your second reader/co-advisor so that they too have an electronic copy of your draft.
 The draft will not be graded, but failure to turn one in on time as described will result in the final JP grade being lowered by one step (for example A- to B+).
 The adviser will read the draft and return it within a few days with comments that will help you with your JP endgame.

 JPs should be prepared in LaTeX unless you adviser specifically requests a different typesetting system.
 Figures and tables should be properly numbered, with captions.
 Citations to the scientific literature should be done with a bibliography at the end of the document, and the bibliography entries should be complete and in a standard and consistent format.
 Above all, strive for clear, readable prose.
 If you need to use jargon, explain it.
 Define at least once any acronym you utilize.
 A good way to make sure your JP is accessible to other physics concentrators is to ask another concentrator to read it and comment.